Advanced eXtensible Interface

-The Advanced eXtensible Interface (AXI) is an on-chip communication bus protocol developed by ARM.
-It is part of the Advanced Microcontroller Bus Architecture 3 (AXI3) and 4 (AXI4) specifications.

-AXI has been introduced in 2003 with the AMBA3 specification.
-In 2010, a new revision of AMBA, AMBA4, defined the AXI4, AXI4-Lite and AXI4-Stream protocol.
+The Advanced eXtensible Interface (AXI) is an on-chip communication bus protocol and is part of the Advanced Microcontroller Bus Architecture specification (AMBA).
+AXI had been introduced in 2003 with the AMBA3 specification.
+In 2010, a new revision of AMBA, AMBA4, defined the AXI4, AXI4-Lite and AXI4-Stream protocols.
 AXI is royalty-free and its specification is freely available from ARM.

 AMBA AXI specifies many optional signals, which can be included depending on the specific requirements of the design, making AXI a versatile bus for numerous applications.

-While the communication over an AXI bus is between a single initiator and a single target, the specification includes detailed description and signals to include N:M interconnects, able to extend the bus to topologies with more initiators and targets.
+While the communication over an AXI bus is between a single initiator and a single target, the specification includes detailed descriptions and signals to include N:M interconnects, able to extend the bus to topologies with multiple initiators and targets.

-AMBA AXI4, AXI4-Lite and AXI4-Stream have been adopted by Xilinx and many of its partners as main communication buses in their products.
+AMBA AXI4, AXI4-Lite and AXI4-Stream have been adopted by Xilinx and many of its partners as a main communication bus in their products.